Aqua Shard

 Advertising

 What’s the point of eating out if you’re just looking at your plate?
-Instead, we recommend dining like a demigod and staring down at your enemies from these sky-high restaurants and cafés – as well as a few ground-dwelling joints with some seriously stunning backdrops.
-From jawdropping views of (and from) The Shard, to Tower Bridge, and so much looking at the Thames you'll feel like you're a boat, London’s the most beautiful city in the world.
-Sure, we’re biased, but if you fancy a panorama with your pizza you’ve definitely come to the right place.
+Instead, we recommend dining like a demigod and staring down upon your enemies from these soaring, sky-high restaurants and cafés – as well as a few ground-dwelling joints with some stunning backdrops.
+From jawdropping views of (and from) The Shard, to Tower Bridge, and enough looking at the Thames to make you feel like you’re a boat, London’s has some of the most beautiful vistas in the world.
+If you fancy a panorama with your pizza, you’ve come to the right place.

 RECOMMENDED: The best rooftop bars in London.